Amihaloni/Coding-Challenge---Machine-Learning-Sentiment-Classifier/README.md

         Change the Request body "string" with your own comment and hit execute you will see a prediction shortly.

 ## How to use the API
-Make sure the number 4 step in the above how to run the api is done already.
+#### Make sure the number 4 step in the above how to run the api is done already.
+Once the API server is running (as described in "How to run the api script"), you can send requests to its /predict endpoint to get sentiment predictions.

+#### Endpoint Details:

+*URL:* http://127.0.0.1:8000/predict (or replace 127.0.0.1 with the server's IP address if running elsewhere) *HTTP Method:* POST
+*Request Body Format:* JSON

+#### How to call
 1. Using CURL and bash

     ```